 - 1. Read and write with an advanced level of reflective, critical and original thinking. - 2.
 Demonstrate knowledge of a broad range of literature. - 3.
 Demonstrate an understanding of the grammatical, literary, and linguistic foundations of English. - 4.
 Demonstrate an advanced development in writing and literary analysis. - 5.
-In the B.A. degree, utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew. - 6.
+Utilize a modern foreign language, biblical Greek, or a combination of biblical Greek and biblical Hebrew. - 6.
 Pursue advanced studies in English or interdisciplinary programs within the humanities, independently or academically.